EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/tools.rst

 Band Statistics
 ===============

-The Band Statistics tool reports band histograms and basic statistics like min, max, mean and standard deviation.
+The :guilabel:`Band Statistics` tool reports band histograms and basic statistics like min, max, mean and standard deviation.

+Usage
-1. Start the tool from the *Tools > Band Statistics* menu.
+    1. Start the tool from the :guilabel:`Tools > Band Statistics` menu or from the layer context menu inside the :guilabel:`Data Views` panel.

-2. Select a raster layer.
+    2. Select a :term:`raster layer`.

     3. Add some bands.

-3. Interactively explore the band statistics for the current map canvas extent.
+    3. Interactively explore the map.

     .. figure:: ./img/BandStatistics.png
        :align: center

-Live demonstration:
+Live demonstration
     ..  youtube:: tS2B9EsHutY
         :width: 100%
         :privacy_mode: